kubernetes/website/docs/tutorials/federation/set-up-cluster-federation-kubefed.md

 ## Turning down the federation control plane:

-Proper cleanup of federation control plane is not fully implemented in this alpha release of `kubefed`.
+Proper cleanup of federation control plane is not fully implemented in this beta release of `kubefed`.
 However, for the time being, deleting the federation system namespace should remove all the resources except the persistent storage volume dynamically provisioned for the federation control plane's etcd.
 You can delete the federation